chaejinims2/chaejinims2.github.io/_pages/about.md

 # About Me

-I’m Chaejin Lim, a system software engineer from South Korea.
+I’m Chaejin Im, a system software engineer from South Korea.
-Currently working at Exicon, I design scalable NVMe drivers and tools for high-performance memory testers.
+Currently working at Exicon, I design scalable NVMe drivers and tools for memory testers.

 I'm also passionate about building personal tooling, learning systems programming, and exploring creative automation.